sudarshan85/learning-agent/content/post/mercari_2.md

 Please note that what I show here is just an example.
 These values are random values and could maybe used for initializing the embedding vectors.
 These vectors (more specifically the embedding matrix) would be updated as part of training with gradient descent.
 Each coordinate of these vectors could represent a feature and the entire vector would be called the *feature vector*.
 This sort of representation of the data is also know as [distributed representation](https://www.districtdatalabs.com/nlp-research-lab-part-1-distributed-representations/).

-How do we choose the dimension of the embedding vector?
+How do we choose the dimension of the embedding vector.
 There is really no hard and fast rule this choice.
 Digging into the FastAI source code, I was able to find the [function](https://github.com/fastai/fastai/blob/master/fastai/tabular/data.py#L15) that calculates this for us:

 ```
 def emb_sz_rule(n_cat:int)->int: return min(600, round(1.6 * n_cat**0.56))